-You can see the tension on the faces of the children and the teachers.
-Everyone has their #2 pencils and a book in hand.
-They’re quietly waiting in single file lines to use the restroom.
-Then, they’ll be marched to the *testing zone*.
+The end of the year brings excitement.
+However, before students can feel excited, they have to get through end of the year testing.
+You can see the tension on the everyone’s faces.
+The students have their #2 pencils and a book in hand.
+They quietly wait in single file lines to use the restroom.
+Then, they’re marched to the *testing zone*.
 You know the place, right.
 It’s one where not a sound can be heard, and there are warning signs plastered all over the hallways that promise serious consequences if a disturbance happens.
-It is clear that it is an area you …do…not…want…to…enter.
+It is clear that it is an area you do not want to enter.
 Thankfully though, the testing zone disappears a few hours in and luckily life returns to normal.

 Have you thought about turning the tables and letting your students teach the class?
 Assign your students the role of people you have studied this year, and let your guests come in an share about themselves to teach the class about the area they’re an expert in.
 This has been an effective teaching strategy actually, and it is pretty fun for the kids too.

 Getting kids to write for a great purpose can be very relaxing too.
 Your kids can write letters to next year’s class explaining the most memorable units and what they learned in them.
 You could have them leave space so that you can personalize the letters before passing them out to next years’ kids too.